 What Is Dreampunk?

 Cyberpunk, steampunk… dreampunk?
 Unlike its better established siblings, this fledgling genre is not rooted in technology or the reimagining of a different era.
-It is rooted in the collective unconscious.
+It emanates from the collective unconscious.

 The prototypical dreampunk story has got to be Alice’s Adventures in Wonderland, by Lewis Carroll.
 The Alice stories have a good deal in common with steampunk, except there isn’t much focus on technology and the main action takes place within a dream.
 And while Alice may not fit your idea of a “punk,” she certainly was rebellious, eccentric, confrontational… yeah, kind of a punk, actually.

 In contrast to Wonderland and the Looking-Glass World, there is no indication in the original stories that Oz is anything other than a real place—albeit magical and very well hidden.
 That said, the classic film adaptation did present Oz as a sort of dream, populated as it was with fantastic counterparts to Dorothy’s real-world acquaintances.
 So L. Frank Baum’s novella The Wonderful Wizard of Oz is not a good example of dreampunk, but MGM’s film The Wizard of Oz fits in nicely.